Tips for Picking a Health Plan

 Who Is Eligible for AHCCCS?

-Eligibility for AHCCCS is primarily based on income and other factors such as age, disability, and family size.
+Eligibility for AHCCCS is primarily based on income and other factors such as age, functional differences, and family size.
 Eligible individuals include but not limited to:

 • Low-income families with children